meilisearch/documentation/learn/advanced/asynchronous_operations.md

 ## Understanding tasks

-Most of Meilisearch's asynchronous operations belong to a category called "tasks".
+At this time, all of Meilisearch's asynchronous operations belong to a category called "tasks".
 After you have requested an asynchronous operation, you can use the [task API](/reference/api/tasks.md) to find the detailed status of your request.
 To do so, you will need the task's unique identifier.

-### Response
+### Task API response

 The response from the [task API](/reference/api/tasks.md) will always include the following fields in the stated order: